-Disclosure: I visited Virginia Beach on a complimentary press trip, but all opinions are my own.
+Disclosure: I visited these Virginia Beach attractions on an all-expense paid press trip, but all opinions are my own.
 This post contains affiliate links.
 A click through/purchase from one of these links may result in a commission paid to us.

 Spend time on the beach in Virginia Beach